-If your child has symptoms of allergic asthma, see his pediatrician, an allergist, or a pulmonologist, a doctor who specializes in asthma treatment.
+If your child has symptoms of allergic asthma, see their pediatrician, an allergist, or a pulmonologist, a doctor who specializes in asthma treatment.
 The doctor will write up an asthma action plan.
-This plan describes which medicines your child should take, how often he should take them, and what to do during an asthma attack.
+This plan describes which medicines your child should take, how often they should take them, and what to do during an asthma attack.

 Children can take most of the same medicines as adults, though they sometimes take lower doses.
 Doctors prescribe two types of medicines to manage children's asthma symptoms:

 - Quick-relief medicines widen the airways to stop asthma attacks when they happen.
 Some kids use these medicines before they exercise.
 Albuterol (ProAir HFA, Proventil HFA, Ventolin HFA) is the most common quick-relief medicine.

 - Long-term controller medicines prevent asthma attacks before they start.
 They're for kids who get asthma symptoms more than twice a week, nighttime symptoms more than twice a month, or those who’ve been to the hospital for asthma recently.
 They include budesonide (Pulmicort), fluticasone (Flovent), montelukast (Singulair), and salmeterol (Advair).

 Many kids use both types of medicine.
 They take long-term control medicines every day and carry quick-relief medicines with them in case of an asthma attack.

 Though kids often take the same medicines as adults, they can take them in different ways:

 - Nebulizer.
 A machine turns the medicine into a mist your child breathes in through a mask.
 This approach works even for infants and toddlers.

 - Inhaler.
 Your child presses the device while they take a breath to release the medicine into their lungs.
 They can use a tube called a spacer to make it easier to breathe in the medicine.